hectorpefo/beautiful-jekyll/_posts/2020-08-30-Perfect-War.md

 ![Straight line with log y axis](/img/PerfectWar.jpg)

-Also interestingly, the expectation of the first game with no matches in the first run through seems to approach a limit near 4.56.
+Also interestingly, the expectation of the first game with no matches in the first run through seems to approach a limit somewhere below 4.56.

 ![](/img/PerfectWar2.jpg)